How To Wire a Thermostat

 Troubleshooting and Testing: Most thermostats may be tested using a Volt/Ohm Meter.
 The thermostat battery should be tested and replaced as needed.

-Notice: Make sure to get the exact replacement thermostat.
+Notice: Make sure to get the exact replacement thermostat with the correct voltage rating.

 Thermostat Wiring Table and Wiring Diagram